-Founded by Jacob Levy Moreno, MD, psychodrama is an experiential therapy form that, according to Psychology Today, was the foundation for group therapy in general.
+Psychodrama therapy is an active and creative approach that uses role playing and guided drama to address and resolve a problem head on.
+Founded by Jacob Levy Moreno, MD, psychodrama is an experiential therapy form which is responsible for the foundation for group therapy in general.
 Prior to the first recorded psychodrama session in 1921, therapy sessions were largely individual in nature, conducted with a therapist and one person.
 Psychodrama changed this dynamic, bringing a group format to the table instead, wherein individuals could explore how group dynamics impact each person’s thoughts and actions.

 Moreno’s theory is very spiritual in nature, as he believed that a divine spark or “Godhead” was contained in every person.
 Moreno postulated that spontaneity and creativity are both derived from this spark.
 While spontaneity refers to a person’s readiness to act, creativity is the actual action or response.
 Blocks to either creativity or spontaneity create the issues a person faces and problems in the roles that define who a person is – their sense of self.
 By exploring personal, professional, and social roles through psychodrama, individuals can learn how to “unblock” their creativity and spontaneity to improve daily life functions.